-But not to worry: Although stress and anxiety might seem to come on in a flash and resurface at the slightest trigger, you can deal with it just as quickly and easily with these simple tips from Eat This, Not That!
-Health.
+Not to worry: Although stress and anxiety might seem to come on in a flash and resurface at the slightest trigger, you can deal with it just as quickly and easily with this proven advice.

 Practice Deep Breathing

 This is one of the quickest ways to relax—your body's built-in anti-anxiety system.
 "Inhale to the count of three, and let your belly expand to get a deep breath," says Erin Hinek, LPC, CPCS, a licensed professional counselor in Decatur, Georgia.
 "Hold for a count of three, and then exhale slowly for a count of six."

 Write A List

 "Making a to-do list of everything that's rolling around in your mind can help you 'brain dump' all of the things that you may be ruminating about," says Hinek.